lanl/epidemiological_model/Epi_SEIR/README.md

 - Toggle the "Manual proxy configuration" switch again
 - Push the image: `docker push gitlab.lanl.gov:5050/cimmid/disease_and_human_modeling/human_epi_models`
 - Verify that the image is now present at gitlab.lanl.gov/cimmid/disease_and_human_modeling/human_epi_models/container_registry.
+#### Adding a package to the environment
+NOTE: There is probably a better way to do this, but this works for now.
+- Edit *Dockerfile* in the *human_epi_models* directory.
+- Add the name of the package to be added in the `conda install` line of the file.
+- Build the image and push it to the container registry as outlined in the **SETUP** steps above.

 ### *Files*